-Shortly after Deloitte's appointment, the ICC was formed.
+Shortly after Deloitte's appointment, a committee, the Informal Creditors Committee ("ICC") was formed and is composed of representatives of the Bank's largest creditors.
 Although this committee does not have formal powers or duties under Icelandic law, it is consultative in nature.
 Indeed the Resolution Committee has engaged in discussions with the ICC with respect to, among other things, the protection, maximization and realization of the Bank's assets, and restructuring proposals aimed at making distributions to creditors of the Bank.
 The Resolution Committee meets with the ICC and holds conference calls with the committee when needed.